craigthings/atomx/README.md

 ```javascript
 count.reset();
 ```
-Resets the value in the state.
+Resets the value in the state to the initial value, even if the original value is undefined.

 ### `State.on(eventName: string, payload: any)`